SoraMakes/Termux-Desktops/postmarketOS/issues.md

 # Relevant

+## ❌ Audio volume too low
+the configuration (hexagronrpc and ucm2) in used pmaports are only for openrc.
+They need to be ported to systemd to make audio work properly.

 ## ⚠️ glibc applications
 Issue: Alpine uses Musl as c library.
 Most applications not available in the alpine repos will not run